 The FTAA provides that the Company or any of its assignees shall be required, after ten years from the recovery of pre-operating expenses and property expenses under the FTAA or 20 years after the effective date of the FTAA, whichever is later, to divest our equity within a period of one year by either: (a) disposing 60% of its equity (or such lesser equity requirement as may be imposed by law at that time) to be a qualified entity to Filipinos or any Philippine juridical entity at the end of such year; or (b) allowing the terms of the FTAA to continue to govern the relation of the parties therein and by disposing 60% of its equity holdings or such lesser equity requirement as may be imposed by law at that time to be a qualified entity to Filipinos or any Philippine juridical entity.
-The one-year divestment period may be extended by the DENR Secretary if there are justifiable economic reasons warranting the extension, and if the divestment requirement is met, the Company can, at its option, avail of the rights and privileges of converting the FTAA shall no longer apply.
+The one-year divestment period may be extended by the DENR Secretary if there are justifiable economic reasons warranting the extension, and if the divestment requirement is met, the Company can, at its option, avail of the rights and privileges of converting the FTAA into a mineral production sharing agreement, in which case the revenue sharing under the FTAA shall no longer apply.